ess-dmsc/nexus-constructor/tests/UITests.md

 - In the center should be an animated neutron beam, pointing into a red cube.
 - To the right should be a scrollable JSON area.

+## Main Window

+Increase the width of the window.
+* This should cause only the Instrument View to increase in width while the other components retain a fixed with.

+Increase the height of the window.
+* This should cause all elements in the Main Window to expand in height.

+Decrease the width of the window as much as possible.
+* This should only affect the width of the Instrument View area while the other components retain a fixed width.
+It should also be noticed that the Instrument View area cannot become any narrower than 300 pixels.

+Decrease the height of the window as much as possible.
+* This should cause all components of the window to reach a minimum height of 100 pixels.

 ## JSON Display

 With the application open, click on the 'Sample' box in the 'Components' pane.